Busan Street Food

 Dan Patjuk / Sweet Red Bean Porridge

-The Dwaeji Gukbap / Pork Soup And Rice Original is an iconic dish of Busan, closely associated with the Yeongnam region of South Korea.
+The Dwaeji Gukbap / Pork Soup And Rice is an iconic dish of Busan, closely associated with the Yeongnam region of South Korea.
 A delicious, hearty savoury sweet soup / broth with a light milky colour is the star, made by boiling pork bones over hours.
 It's garnished with sliced pork loin, pork belly, light soy sauce, rice wine, miso paste, and sesame oil.
-A bowl of white rice, along with gochujang / fermented red chili paste coated leeks, is emptied into the soup / broth, before being eaten.
-Nicely savoury sweet salty spicy in flavour, the tasty soup / broth makes you want to keep drinking more.
+A bowl of fluffy white rice, along with crunchy leeks or crisp green onions marinated in thick gochujang / fermented red chili paste, is emptied into the soup / broth, before being eaten.
+Nicely savoury sweet salty herbal spicy in flavour with tender chewy textures, while the tasty soup / broth makes you want to keep drinking more.
 Said to be a traditional aid for fortifiying the female body after giving birth.
-There are 3 variations on this dish.
+There are 4 versions of this dish, with the 1st version being the original.

-The Dwaeji Gukbap / Pork Soup And Rice Premium Measly is the 1st variation.
+The Dwaeji Gukbap Peulimieom Sunjinhan / Pork Soup And Rice Premium Measly is the 2nd version.
 While all the ingredients remain the same, here, it's served separately from the soup / broth, allowing diners to sample the 'pure' taste first.
 Considered a more luxurious manner of eating, as it allows diners to control how much seasoning and pork they wish to add.

-Dwaeji Gukbap / Pork Soup And Rice Premium Measly
+Dwaeji Gukbap Peulimieom Sunjinhan / Pork Soup And Rice Premium Measly

-Dwaeji Gukbap / Pork Soup And Rice Premium Measly
+Dwaeji Gukbap Peulimieom Sunjinhan / Pork Soup And Rice Premium Measly

-Dwaeji Gukbap / Pork Soup And Rice Premium Measly
+Dwaeji Gukbap Peulimieom Sunjinhan / Pork Soup And Rice Premium Measly

-Dwaeji Gukbap / Pork Soup And Rice Premium Measly
+Dwaeji Gukbap Peulimieom Sunjinhan / Pork Soup And Rice Premium Measly

-The 3rd variation is the Dwaeji Gukbap / Pork Soup And Rice Tripe.
+The 4th version is the Naejang Gukbap / Tripe Soup And Rice.
 Here, the additional ingredient is pig's stomach / tripe, which is firm chewy in texture.
 This doesn't do much to enhance the already delicious soup / broth, but it allows for variety in ingredients.

 The Eomuk / Fish Cake is a processed snack made from mashed white fish (cod, pollock, flounder, snapper), sugar, salt, onions, all-purpose flour, sweet potato / potato starch, water, and eggs.
 It has a bouncy soft texture, with a light savoury sweet flavour.
 Usually added as an ingredient to other dishes.
 As a signature dish of this city, there are many variations on it, and it serves as a base ingredient for more creative dishes.